Latent Gaussian dynamic factor modeling and forecasting for multivariate count time series

 \section{Introduction}

-This work develops theory, estimation, and forecasting methods for dynamic factor modeling of discrete-valued multivariate time series.
-Count time series are exceedingly common across the natural, health, and social sciences.
-Examples include monthly counts of earthquakes whose magnitude exceeds a certain threshold, daily counts of individuals infected with a virus, and minute-by-minute recordings of conversational interactions between two communicating partners.
-Specifically, we are interested in a $d-$vector time series $X_t=(X_{i,t})_{i=1,\ldots,d}$, where $X_{i,t}\in\mathbb{N}_0=\{0,1,2,\ldots\}$ and $t\in\mathbb{Z}$ is time.
-The considered model accommodates the range $\mathbb{Z}$ easily as well but counts and the range $\mathbb{N}_0$ are encountered more commonly in practice.
-Note that any set of finite discrete values can also be encoded as a subset of $\mathbb{N}_0$.
-The focus is on stationary models throughout, though the possibilities of covariates and differencing will also be considered.
+This work develops theory, estimation, and forecasting methods for dynamic factor modeling of discrete-valued multivariate, possibly high-dimensional time series.
+Count time series are widespread in the natural, health, social and other sciences, for example, monthly counts of earthquakes or the amount of rainfall above a certain magnitude, daily counts of virus infections over spatial locations, item responses on surveys, and number of followers in social network over time.
+Mathematically, we consider a $d-$vector time series $\{X_{t}\}_{t\in\mathbb{Z}}=\{(X_{i,t})_{i=1,\ldots,d}\}_{t\in\mathbb{Z}}$, where $X_{i,t}\in\mathbb{N}_0=\{0,1,2,\ldots\}$ and $t\in\mathbb{Z}$ represents time.
+While the model can handle the range $\mathbb{Z}$, discrete-valued models are commonly applied to counts and the range $\mathbb{N}_0$.
+Any set of finite discrete values can be represented as a subset of $\mathbb{N}_0$.
+The primary focus will be on stationary models, though we also discuss the inclusion of covariates and differencing.

 In general, modeling time series with discrete (count) values is delicate.
 In the continuous case, the class of autoregressive moving average (ARMA) models parsimoniously spans all non-deterministic stationary series (by the classical Wold decomposition).
-In the count setting, the landscape is far less determined, with class of models dominating in popularity.
-In fact, researchers have devised many different methods for constructing stationary count time series.
+In the count setting, the landscape is much less established, with no single class of models dominating in popularity.
+In fact, researchers have developed numerous methods for constructing stationary count time series.
 The majority of work on count time series has been devoted to the univariate case.
-Popular approaches include those based on thinning operators \cite[e.g.][]{mckenzie:1985,alzaid:1993} and the generalized state-space models \cite[e.g.][]{davis:2016}, including Markov chain and Hidden Markov Models (HMMs), Bayesian dynamic models \cite[e.g.][]{gamerman:2015}.
-Integer-valued autoregressive conditional heteroskedasticity modeling \cite[e.g.][]{ferland:2006,fokianos:2009} is another popular observation-driven approach.
-Recent reviews of this research area are given in \cite{weiss:2018} and \cite{davis:2021}.
+Popular approaches include those based on thinning operators \cite[e.g.][]{mckenzie1985some,alzaid1993some} and the generalized state-space models \cite[e.g.][]{davis2016handbook}, including hidden Markov models (HMMs) \cite[e.g.,][]{macdonald1997hidden}, Bayesian dynamic models \cite[e.g.][]{gamerman2015dynamic}.
+Integer-valued autoregressive conditional heteroskedasticity modeling \cite[e.g.][]{ferland2006integer,fokianos2009poisson,zhu2011negative} is another popular observation-driven approach.
+Recent reviews of this research area are given in \cite{weiss2018introduction,davis2021count} and \cite{fokianos2021multivariate}.